Brand neutral for a reason.

-Same real world production.
-Only difference is roof space.
+Same real-world production.
+The only difference is roof space.

 Turning on the Solar

-Solar panels output power in direct current (DC), but homes, businesses, and the grid are wired in alternating current (AC).
-The inverter’s function is to covert DC power into AC.
+Solar panels output power in direct current (DC), but homes, businesses, and the grid is wired in alternating current (AC).
+The inverter’s function is to convert DC power into AC.
 Learn about the inverters we offer.